cesar-guillen/cesar-guillen/README.md

 - 💻 Implementing Simple Linux utilities (malloc, filesystem)

 #### 📜 I have obtained the following certifications:
 - 🕵️ Certified Penetration Testing Specialist (CPTS)
+- 📋 CompTIA Security+

 #### 🛠️ These are the technologies and tools I commonly work with: